vmchale/apple/doc/user-guide.md

 ### Libraries

 To install the libraries, you can use [ghcup](https://www.haskell.org/ghcup/) to install cabal and GHC.
+Download [jq](https://jqlang.github.io/jq/).

 Then: